dkouvdis/cv/dimitri_kouvdis_cv.md

 ## Profile

-I'm a Full-stack developer based in Cyprus with over fourteen years of development experience, including in the commercial/FinTech industry sector.
+I'm a Full-stack developer with over fourteen years of development experience, including in the commercial/FinTech industry sector.
 I specialise in producing high-quality interfaces for client-side web applications.

 I am university educated with B-Tech in Multimedia and consistently scored over 90% in the UI/UX section of Adobe Flash projects throughout my studies.
 Interactive/UI developments are my speciality.